1900 Galveston hurricane: Galveston

-At the time of the 1900 hurricane, the highest point in the city of Galveston was only 8.7 ft above sea level.
+At the time of the 1900 hurricane, the highest point in Galveston was 8.7 ft above sea level.
 The hurricane brought with it a storm surge of over 15 ft that washed over the entire island.
 Storm surge and tides began flooding the city by the early morning hours of September 8.
 Water rose steadily from 3:00 p.m.
 (21:00 UTC) until approximately 7:30 p.m.
 (01:30 UTC September 9), when eyewitness accounts indicated that water rose about 4 ft in just four seconds.
 An additional 5 ft of water had flowed into portions of the city by 8:30 p.m.
 (02:30 UTC September 9).
 The cyclone dropped 9 in of precipitation in Galveston on September 8, setting a record for the most rainfall for any 24-hour period in the month of September in the city's history.